Nikchik-coder/ai-toy/README.md

-# TedToy - ESP32 Voice Assistant
+# TedToy - ESP32 AI Toy

 ## Project Overview
-TedToy is a compact voice assistant built with an ESP32 microcontroller that can:
+TedToy is a compact AI toy built with an ESP32 microcontroller that can:
 1. Capture audio through a microphone connected to the ESP32
 2. Send the audio to a server via WebSocket
 3. Process the audio through a speech-to-text (STT) -> LLM -> text-to-speech (TTS) pipeline
 4. Stream the audio response back to the ESP32 for playback

+While primarily designed as an interactive AI toy, TedToy can be easily transformed into a full-fledged voice assistant with minimal modifications.

 ## System Architecture